vitaly-t/pg-promise/README.md

 var cn = "postgres://username:password@host:port/database";
 ```

-This library doesn't use any of the connection's details, it simply passes them on to [PG] when opening a new connection.
+This library doesn't use any of the connection's details, it simply passes them on to [PG] when opening a connection.
 For more details see pg connection parameters in [WiKi](https://github.com/brianc/node-postgres/wiki/pg#parameters) and
 [implementation](https://github.com/brianc/node-postgres/blob/master/lib/connection-parameters.js).